Sorana Cîrstea: 2014: Injuries and Fed Cup success

-Cîrstea began her 2014 season at the ASB Classic.
+Cîrstea began her 2014 season at the Auckland Classic.
 Seeded fourth, she lost in the first round to qualifier Sharon Fichman.
 In Sydney, she was defeated in the first round by qualifier and eventual champion, Tsvetana Pironkova.
 Seeded 21st at the Australian Open, she fell in the first round to Marina Erakovic.

-Seeded third at the PTT Pattaya Open, Cîrstea got her first win of the season by beating Anna Karolína Schmiedlová in the first round.
-She ended up losing in the quarterfinals to eventual finalist Karolína Plíšková, despite having match points at 5-4 in the second set.
+Seeded third at the Pattaya Open, Cîrstea got her first win of the season by beating Anna Karolína Schmiedlová in the first round.
+She ended up losing in the quarterfinals to eventual finalist Karolína Plíšková, despite having match points in the second set.
 At the Qatar Open, she was eliminated from the tournament in the second round by second seed Agnieszka Radwańska.
 The following week at the Dubai Championships, she defeated fourth seed, Sara Errani, in the second round.
 She was beaten in the quarterfinals by eighth seed and 2011 champion, Caroline Wozniacki.
 Seeded 25th at the Indian Wells Masters, she lost in the second round to qualifier Camila Giorgi.
 Seeded 25th in Miami, she was defeated in the second round by Pironkova.

 Cîrstea began her clay-court season at the Family Circle Cup in Charleston.
 Seeded eighth, she was ousted from the tournament in the second round by Teliana Pereira.
 At the Porsche Grand Prix in Stuttgart, she lost in the first round to German wildcard and 2011 champion, Julia Görges.
 Despite the poor form in WTA tournaments, in April, Cîrstea made a big contribution in 2014 Fed Cup World Group II Play-offs, helping Romania promote to World Group II after defeating Serbia 4–1, with Cîrstea winning both her ties against Ana Ivanovic and Bojana Jovanovski.

-At the Porsche Tennis Grand Prix, she lost in the first round to German wildcard Julia Görges.
-She took fifth seed Petra Kvitová to three sets in their opener at the Madrid Open but still lost 1–6, 7–5, 6–7.
+At the Stuttgart Open, she lost in the first round to German wildcard Julia Görges.
+She took fifth seed Petra Kvitová to three sets in their opener at the Madrid Open.
 Then, Cîrstea succumbed to American qualifier Christina McHale in the first round at the Internazionali d'Italia.
 Cîrstea managed to end her losing streak at the French Open where she was the 26th seed.
 In the first round, she beat qualifier Aleksandra Wozniak and then Teliana Pereira.
-Cîrstea lost in the third round to sixth seed Jelena Janković, 1–6, 2–6.
+Cîrstea lost in the third round to sixth seed Jelena Janković.